tendermint/tendermint/docs/architecture/adr-082-out-of-band-sync.md

 - This is a non-breaking change
 - Applications can now use their own state syncing protocols.
 This is especially useful when the saved snapshot is already from a trusted node.
+- Tendermint will still verify application state in the event that the out of band state does not match the hash of the respective block on chain

 ### Negative

 ### Neutral

+- Users will need to have state sync correctly configured and enabled to take advantage of this functionality

 ## References